pisv/gethandly.wiki-playground/Step-Three.md

 `IElementChangeEvent`.
 The most important bits of information in the event are the event type, and the handle delta.
 The event type is simply an integer that describes what kind of event occurred.
-We will focus on `POST_CHANGE` event type here, i.e. those events that occur during corresponding `POST_CHANGE` resource change notifications.
+We will focus on `POST_CHANGE` event type here, i.e. on those events that occur during corresponding `POST_CHANGE` resource change notifications.

 The handle delta is actually the root of a tree of `IHandleDelta` objects.
 The tree of deltas is structured much like the tree of `IHandle` objects